 5 teens shot after senior skip day event in Greenbelt

-PRINCE GEOREGE'S COUNTY, Md. - Five young adults were shot in the area of Schrom Hills Park in Greenbelt, Maryland Friday after hundreds of teens gathered earlier in the afternoon for a senior skip day water gun fight.
+PRINCE GEOREGE'S COUNTY, Md. - Five teenagers were shot at Schrom Hills Park in Greenbelt, Maryland, on Friday after hundreds of students gathered earlier in the afternoon for a senior skip day water gun fight.

-Police responded to the area of 6925 Hanover Parkway.
-According to police, five young adults were shot, all boys, following the gathering of young adults for senior skip day.
+Greenbelt Police Chief Richard Bowers stated that there were at least 500 to 600 high schoolers present when officers arrived at the park.

-According to police, 500 to 600 seniors gathered for a large water gun fight in Bowie.
-Bowie police arrived on the scene and dispersed the large group.
-Police say they reconvened at Schrom Hills Park, prompting more officers to the scene.
+Due to the significant number of people, the Maryland State Police Department dispatched reinforcements to the area to assist in dispersing the crowd and managing traffic on nearby streets.

 This is a developing story.
 Stay with FOX 5 for updates and more information.